pukkaone/pukkaone.github.io/_posts/2010-12-22-jsp-precompile-application-start.md

 A
-[custom servlet context listener](http://github.com/pukkaone/jsptools/blob/master/src/com/github/pukkaone/jsp/JspCompileListener.java) implementation compiles all JSPs in the Web application when the application starts.
+[custom servlet context listener](http://github.com/pukkaone/jsptools/blob/master/src/com/github/pukkaone/jsp/JspCompileListener.java) compiles all JSPs in the Web application when the application starts.
 To use it, define a listener in the `web.xml` file:

 {% highlight xml %}
 <listener>